No free EV charging without free gasoline, diesel: NC House bill would place limits on car charging stations - NewsBreak

 In fact, the bill would appear counter to the expanding electric vehicle industry nationally and in North Carolina.

 The U.S. plans to have 50% of new passenger cars and light trucks sold by 2030 to be electric.
-Gov. Roy Cooper also has signed an order calling for at least 1.25 million registered zero-emission vehicles in the state by 2030.$5 per gallon for regular gasoline in Greensboro?
-‘Not if, but when’
+Gov. Roy Cooper also has signed an order calling for at least 1.25 million registered zero-emission vehicles in the state by 2030.Gas prices hit new record high

 North Carolina also is getting a new electric vehicle assembly plant – Vinfast will build all-electric SUVs in Chatham County – and Toyota is building a battery manufacturing facility at the Greensboro-Randolph Megasite near Liberty.
 Combined those investments are said to be worth nearly $8 billion in investments and to create about 10,000 jobs in the next five years.